Aminocd/slate/source/index.html.md

-product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-image-url | The URL of the image of the product for which the voucher is redeemable for product-quantity | The quantity of the product for which the voucher is redeemable for store-id | The ID of the store at which the product that the voucher can be redeemed for is sold at code | The secret code that the voucher holder must reveal to the store owner in order to redeem their voucher, only shown if the logged-in user is the voucher holder expiration | The date at which the voucher expires, which is one month after it is issued to the buyer redeemed | Whether the voucher has been redeemed or not
+product-id | The ID of the product for which the voucher is redeemable for product-name | The name of the product for which the voucher is redeemable for product-image-url | The URL of the image of the product for which the voucher is redeemable for product-sub-category-id | The ID of the sub_category that the product for which the voucher is redeemable for belongs to product-sub-category-name | The name of the sub_category that the product for which the voucher is redeemable for belongs to product-quantity | The quantity of the product for which the voucher is redeemable for store-id | The ID of the store at which the product that the voucher can be redeemed for is sold at store-name | The name of the store at which the product that the voucher can be redeemed for is sold at code | The secret code that the voucher holder must reveal to the store owner in order to redeem their voucher, only shown if the logged-in user is the voucher holder expiration | The date at which the voucher expires, which is one month after it is issued to the buyer redeemed | Whether the voucher has been redeemed or not